tripledio/tripledio.github.io/_drafts/models.md

 ---
 layout: post
-title: "About models..."
+title: "Model anti-patterns"
 author: guido
 header-img: "img/old_train_model.jpg"
 ---
-# About models...
+# Model anti-patterns
-//TODO rename to model anti-patterns?

 In the software industry we have several overused words.
 Words that are used so often, that without proper context, they can cause a lot of confusion.
 An obvious example of this is the term *service*.
 A valid term, more so when compared to the word *manager*, *controller* or *util* (shivers..).
 The word service has no meaning without the proper context.
 Is it an application service? domain service? micro service?
 Or a "I contain all the logic that really should be in my objects" service (a.k.a. anemic domain service).
 These are all different things.
 So the word service on its own is usually just noise.